Diverge & Bloom

-As a therapist, Katie helps clients tend to the parts of themselves that feel stuck, overwhelmed, or disconnected.
+I help clients tend to the parts of themselves that feel stuck, overwhelmed, or disconnected.
+I believe everyone deserves a space where they don't have to hold it all together.
+I love working with perfectionists, over-achievers, eldest daughters, and ADHD tangential thinkers.
+Together we'll untangle the guilt, self-doubt, and pressure to be everything for everyone.
+You don't have to have it all figured out.
 It takes courage to take those first steps towards growth, and you deserve to have support along the way.

 At Diverge and Bloom Counseling, PLLC, you will find a grounding and affirming space where you can deepen self-awareness, strengthen resilience, and create meaningful and lasting change.
 Healing isn't always about becoming someone new, but rather nurturing what has always been beneath the surface.